omar-adel1/Computer-Graphics-Visualization/README.md

 - Applying transformations such as translation, rotation, and shearing
 - Editing specific shapes, all shapes, or the last shape drawn
 - Displaying all the shapes in the renderer window on the right sidebar
+- Undo and redo options for the shapes
+- Flexibility to draw shapes using either mouse click or by entering points as an input

 ## Installation